Home Staging boot camp - 5 cheap ways to stage your home for success

 We specialize in helping our clients sell their homes for the best possible price and to do so in the shortest period of time.
 With this in mind, we wanted to share with you 5 quick and inexpensive ways for you stage your home for sale to get the greatest return on your investment.
 We call this our Personal Property Managers home staging boot camp.

-This is part of a continuing series of helpful articles from Joe Santoro and Nick Santoro of Personal Property Managers to assist you in home downsizing, content liquidation, home staging and full service discount real estate services.
+This is part of our 2021 best in class continuing series of helpful articles from Joe Santoro and Nick Santoro of Personal Property Managers to assist you in home downsizing, content liquidation, home staging and full service discount real estate services.
 Personal Property Managers services clients in New Jersey and Pennsylvania.

 If you’re selling your house, it has to look its best so buyers can see its potential and imagine themselves living there.
 That’s what home-staging is all about.
 It’s about first impressions, which are lasting.
 It’s about separating yourself and your home from others on the market, so look, feel, style, organization, cleanliness and decluttering is super important.